In Washington, sunny days are rare. I appreciate them more.

 Today, I was actually online taking calls.
 The whole day was just great.
 The sun was shining, which I love in Washington because it doesn’t happen very often and feels special.
 The weather was warm, a new friend introduced me to a great teriyaki place for lunch, and I did not have a single call that made me feel anxious or stressed.
 When I got home, Paul and I decided to grab dinner at Wendy’s and explore.

-We ended up at Kayak park, a beach access area near our house that sits on Puget sound.
+We ended up at Kayak Point, a beach access area near our house that sits on Puget Sound.
 It was incredibly beautiful and I loved it.
 I love this beautiful place I’m living in.
 I am glad we came here, I am glad that we took this risk even though for a little while there I was scared and didn’t know if this would be the best thing to do.

 I am happy here.